-Physicians and Surgeons case data excludes out of state and headquarters cases.
-Allied Health Care case data includes: osteopathic physicians and surgeons, podiatrists, physician assistants, psychologists, research psychoanalysts, dispensing opticians and licensed midwives.
+Since MBC and HQES jointly processed AH cases utilizing the VE model, this data is included in the evaluation in order to account for its impact on workload.
+P&S case data excludes out-of-state and headquarters cases.
+The AH case data includes: osteopathic physicians and surgeons, podiatrists, physician assistants, psychologists, research psychoanalysts, dispensing opticians and licensed midwives.